Can A Faulty Thermostat Cause A Furnace To Short Cycle?

 4. Unresponsive Thermostat

 An efficient thermostat promptly responds to change in temperature settings, indicated by small clicking sounds.
 If the thermostat does not adjust to the temperature changes, try replacing the batteries.
-If it is still unresponsive, you may want to look up heating repair near me to have professionals check your thermostat wiring.

 5. Uneven Heating Throughout The House

 Unless you have a zoned HVAC system, with different rooms set to have different temperatures, the temperature throughout your home should be uniform.
 However, a faulty thermostat cannot maintain proper temperature settings and causes your furnace to turn on and off constantly.
-If you observe that the rooms close to the furnace unit are hotter, while the ones away from it barely get any heating, call HVAC technicians like Air United Mechanical to replace your thermostat.

 Contact Air United Mechanical Today!

-As you prepare for the cold season, consider the signs mentioned above to know if you need to replace your thermostat.
+As you prepare for the cold season, consider the signs mentioned above to know if you have a bad furnace thermostat and need to replace your thermostat.
 With over three decades to experience in the HVAC industry, we offer the best heating services in the area.
-Whether you have a malfunctioning furnace or thermostat, our team of certified experts will be there to solve your problems.
-Look us up for furnace replacement near me and more today!

 How Long Can You Run An Air Conditioner Without Air Filters?

-During summer, the functioning of your AC in its optimal condition is vital for all the members of the household.
-It is not just about the cooling but also the quality of the air coming out of your air conditioner.
 That being said, we all know that air filters are the layer of protection that maintains the quality and purity of air.
-It is necessary to keep your air filters in good condition – for this; you can contact an AC repair in Spring.
+It is necessary to keep your air filters in good condition – for this; you can contact an AC repair in Magnolia.

 So, the point is this – even if an AC can run for a short time without air filters, you are advised against it.
 Read on to know why.